telerik/ajax-docs/controls/dropdowntree/overview.md

 ##

-The **RadDropDownTree** control is a combination of a lightweight dropdown and a tree control.The approach with entries like in the RadAutoCompleteBox is used.
-Basically, an new entry is created as a resultof node's selection from the tree.
+The **RadDropDownTree** control is a combination of a lightweight dropdown and a tree control.
+In the RadDropDownTree we use the approach with entries.
+Basically, a new entry is created as a result of node's selection from the tree.

 ![Overview](images/dopdowntree_overview.png)